- Do your building plans, then check if you need planning and building permits before work starts

 - checking that work meets the minimum standards of building regulations.

-You can engage an independent building consultant to check that the work meets the standards agreed in your contract (over and above the minimum standards of the building regulations).
+You may wish to engage an independent building consultant to check that the work meets the standards agreed in your contract (over and above the minimum standards of the building regulations).